William9923/Info-Extractor-Bot/README.md

 This project serve as one of presenter for Key Matcher Backend.
 This bot is specificly made for Line Application

+## Todo
+Current need to do job :
+- [x] Adding Unitest to the project
+- [ ] Creating handler for each command in line event
+- [ ] Creating extensible so that can be used in other than line component

 ## Available Scripts

 In this project, you can run these scripts to run the application in development / production environment